wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 ### Two Views of the Same Time Window

 The process of backfilling data values causes Wavefront to revise the affected time series.
 In effect, there are now two views of the time window in which the delay occurred:
-* The original view exists before backfilling takes place.
+* The original view, which exists before backfilling takes place.
 This view consists of the data values that caused the alert to respond.
-* The revised view exists after backfilling takes place.
-This view consists of the complete set of data values, which might obscure the reason for the alert’s response.
+* The revised view, which exists after backfilling takes place.
+This view consists of the complete set of reported data values, but might obscure the reason for the alert’s response.

 After backfilling takes place, you can see only the revised view in a Wavefront chart.